arthurlacoste/mastodon-lang-remover/README.md

 ## How it's work ?

-The script call a NodeJS server usinge Google Translate API to detect toot langage, he give a JSON array like that :
+A server API give a JSON array like that :

 https://obscure-fjord-89228.herokuapp.com/lang/obrigado